 There's so much to do in Britain's amazing capital!
 Not sure where to start?
 From Buckingham Palace to Stonehenge, there's something for everyone.
 This list of 20 things to do in London will set you on the right track to a trip filled with enjoyment!

-Take a look at our comprehensive list of the best attractions in the city below:
+Take a look at this comprehensive list of the best attractions you won't want to miss:

 1. Buckingham Palace

 In a country full of traditions, the changing of the guard in front of Buckingham Palace is one of the most sacred, and it is certainly a must-see affair when visiting England's capital.
 Two months out of the year, the doors of the palace open for the public to get a glimpse at the daily affairs of the Royal Family.

 Our Buckingham Palace Changing of the Guard Tour serves up both!

 Over eight million artifacts from around the planet are housed in the British Museum.
 In this million square foot mansion, you can see the Rosetta Stone, real mummies from Egypt and ancient hieroglyphic art.
 It's easy to get lost in two millennia of history, so seeing everything in one visit is virtually impossible.
 Consider taking our highlights of the British Museum tours with an expert guide to make the most of your day.

 This once infamous prison where Queen Anne Boleyn awaited her execution is now home to the crown jewels, which include swords, scepters, orbs, rings and crowns passed down through the dynasties.
 Talk with a local yeoman to get a full history of England's many royal families.
 Be sure to arrive early with our London Full Day Tour because the Tower of London is one of England's most popular attractions.